Sunil Chhetri: 2017–present

+On 7 December 2024, Chhetri scored a hat-trick against Kerala Blasters, breaking Bartholomew Ogbeche's record to become the oldest player to score an Indian Super League hat-trick.

 International career

 On 30 March 2004, Chhetri played his first game for the India U-20 football team in the 1–0 victory over Pakistan U-23 team in the 2004 South Asian Games in Pakistan.
 On 3 April 2004, Chhetri scored twice for the India U-20 team against Bhutan U-23 team in their 4–1 victory.
-On 12 June 2005 Sunil scored his first goal for the senior India national football team against Pakistan.
+On 12 June 2005 Sunil scored his first goal on his debut for the senior India national football team against Pakistan in the eventual 1–1 draw.

 On 15 October 2019, Chhetri became the only Indian to secure a place in the list of top 10 goalscorers in international football.